 Certain modified schemes also allow customers without Aadhaar cards to receive this subsidy.
 However, according to a recent government ruling, those families with an income of over Rs.
 10 lakhs per year will not be eligible to receive gas subsidies.

-How will Customers Receive the LPG Subsidy?
+How to get LPG Subsidy?

-Bharat Gas DBTL Subsidy Enrollment Status
+Bharat Gas Subsidy Status

 - If customers procure Bharat Gas, then in order to check their enrollment status, they will have to visit the official website of Bharat Gas.